Outback Steakhouse Baked Potato

 Ingredient Notes

-I really recommend using a russet potato.
-They bake up very well and are ideal for a baked potato.
+I recommend using a russet potato.
+They bake up very well and are ideal for baked potato.
 Your cooking time may vary.
-If you have an extra-large potato you will need to be prepared so that it will cook for a little longer.
+If you have an extra-large potato, you will need to be prepared it so that it will cook for a little longer.

 Also, cut the sprouts off your potatoes before cooking them.
-The sprouts are not tasty, and they are said to be poisonous.
+The nodes are not tasty, and they are said to be poisonous.

 How to Make Outback Baked Potatoes